Ancient history of Cyprus: Roman period

-Cyprus became a Roman province in 58 BCE.
-This came about, according to Strabo, because Publius Clodius Pulcher held a grudge against Ptolemy of Cyprus.
+Cyprus became a Roman province in 58 BC.
+According to Strabo, this came about, because Publius Clodius Pulcher held a grudge against Ptolemy of Cyprus.
 The renowned Stoic and strict constitutionalist Cato the Younger was sent to annex Cyprus and organize it under Roman law.
-Cato was relentless in protecting Cyprus against the rapacious tax farmers that normally plagued the provinces of the Republican period.
-After the civil wars that ended the Roman Republic, Mark Antony gave the island to Cleopatra VII of Egypt and their daughter Cleopatra Selene, but it became a Roman province again after his defeat at the Battle of Actium in 31 BCE.
-From 22 BCE onwards, Cyprus was a senatorial province "divided into four districts centred around Paphus, Salamis, Amathus and Lapethus."
+Cato was relentless in protecting Cyprus against the rapacious tax farmers that normally plagued the provinces of the republican period.
+After the civil wars that ended the Roman Republic, Mark Antony gave the island to Cleopatra of Egypt and their daughter Cleopatra Selene, but it became a Roman province again after his defeat at the Battle of Actium in 31 BC.
+From 22 BC onwards, Cyprus was a senatorial province "divided into four districts centred around Paphus, Salamis, Amathus and Lapethus."
 After the reforms of Diocletian it was placed under the Diocese of Oriens.

-The Pax Romana (Roman peace) was only twice disturbed in Cyprus in three centuries of Roman occupation.
-The first serious interruption occurred in 115–16, when a revolt by Jews inspired by Messianic hopes broke out.
+The Pax Romana (Roman peace) was only twice disturbed in Cyprus in three centuries of Roman rule.
+The first serious interruption occurred in 115–116, when a Jewish revolt inspired by messianic hopes broke out.
 Their leader was Artemion, a Jew with a Hellenised name, as was the practice of the time.
 The island suffered great losses in this war; it is believed that 240,000 Greek and Roman civilians were killed.
 Although this number may be exaggerated, there were few or no Roman troops stationed on the island to suppress the insurrection as the rebels wreaked havoc.
 After forces were sent to Cyprus and the uprising was put down, a law was passed that no Jews were permitted to land on Cyprian soil, even in cases of shipwreck.

-Turmoil sprang up two centuries later in 333–4, when a local official Calocaerus revolted against Constantine I. This rebellion ended with the arrival of troops led by Flavius Dalmatius and the death of Calocaerus.
+Turmoil sprang up two centuries later in 333–334, when a local official, Calocaerus revolted against Constantine I. This rebellion ended with the arrival of troops led by Flavius Dalmatius and the death of Calocaerus.